oasysai/oasysdb/readme.md

 # Introducing OasysDB 👋

-OasysDB is a hybrid vector database that allows you utilize relational databases like SQLite and Postgres as a storage engine for your vector data without using them to compute expensive vector operations.
+OasysDB is a hybrid vector database that allows you to utilize relational databases like SQLite and Postgres as a storage engine for your vector data without using them to compute expensive vector operations.

 This allows you to consolidate your data into a single database and ensure high data integrity with the ACID properties of traditional databases while also